Separation for Unmarried Couples

 Who gets custody of the children and who pays child support?

-Pennsylvania law treats child custody similarly for married and unmarried couples: they act in the child’s best interests.
+State law typically treats child custody similarly for married and unmarried couples: they act in the child’s best interests.

 However, couples in a divorce must always formally address child custody, support, and visitation as a part of their divorce settlement, while unmarried couples may attempt to use only informal custody agreements instead.
 While these agreements do work for some couples, it is preferable to put the agreement in writing.